 Directions: Highway 395/12 Southbound from the Tri-Cities - Drive South from the Tri-Cities on US Highway 12 for 3 miles.
-Immediately after crossing the Snake River, turn left onto State Route 124.
+Immediately after crossing the Snake River, take the exit onto State Route 124 towards Waitsburg.
 Follow State Route 124 for 8 ½ miles.
 Turn left at the sign for Charbonneau Park at Sun Harbor Road.
 Follow Sun Harbor Road for approximately 2 miles to the park entrance.

 Fishing: A Boat launch is adjacent to the park at the day use area.
 World class Salmon River fishing (seasonal) for salmon, steelhead, sturgeon, trout and small mouth bass.
 Small mouth bass are an easy catch from the shore.